jeremyk-91/advent-of-code/README.md

 The bonus version probably can be done with a sweep line style algorithm, which should be log-linear in the number of components.

+## Day 4
+Time taken: 10 minutes | Time I'd expect in Java: 8 minutes

+Finally, a puzzle without needing input parsing.
+There are elegant ways of extracting the digits from a number... and then there is `show` and `read`; as it turned out I didn't even need to convert back to integers, since you only need ordering and equality on the items bearing the restrictions in mind.

+For part 2, I went with a simple approach of condensing each string into a run-length encoded format, e.g. `111122` would become `[(1, 4), (2, 2)]` and then simply checking if any pair had a second element of 2.
+Pretty straightforward.

+### Jeremy's part 2 idea

+> The elves made a mistake and the range of the password was not 248345-746315, but 248345-746315 **centi-millillion**.
+  That is, there are 300,003 digits after the first six.
+  How many passwords are possible?
+(Only the part 1 restrictions apply; you can have more than doubled digits.)

+Again, I thought Part 2 may have involved a more elegant attack, this time based on combinatorics.
+For this version of the puzzle, you'll probably want to begin with each of the six-digit numbers from 248345 to 746314 (note: 746315 followed by all zeroes is not valid since the numbers decrease), and consider how many ways there are to extend them into a valid password.
+While some of these numbers are immediately not extensible, others including non-passwords could be if they were increasing (e.g. while `234567` is not a valid password, `234567` followed by all 8s is valid).

+Walking down all of the possible passwords, even accounting for pruning of decreasing passwords is likely to be a no-go.
+The trick here involves what's known as *memoisation*: for example, 223348 and 223358 can extend to the same number of passwords, because we already have a double *and* the remaining digits must not decrease from 8, so the ways in which they can be validly extended to form a full password must have the same suffix.
+Once we figure this out once, we can re-use the number without computing it again.
+The "state" we are looking at here would be the number of digits to fill in, our last digit, and whether we've had a double yet or not.